 Jesus Forms His Team

-However, there's a hint (particularly in Mark 3) when he describes, as we saw in an earlier episode, the sheer number of people and the pressure this put on Jesus; there's a hint here of a capacity issue for Jesus, how is he going to manage all these people and all their needs?
+However, there's a hint (particularly in Mark 3) when he describes, as we saw in an earlier episode, the sheer number of people and the pressure this put on Jesus, of a capacity issue for Jesus.
+How is he going to manage all these people and all their needs?
 On that particular occasion, as Mark 3 tells us, Jesus instructed his disciples to come back to the lake side of the Sea of Galilee and have a boat ready because he may have to escape the crowds and get in a boat just to get some peace and quiet.
 An interesting question arises: what's going to happen next?
 Is Jesus just going to continue travelling around in the way he has done?
 What's he going to do in terms of forming his own team, his own group of committed followers, or disciples?
 We've seen some steps on that journey which is going to move forward, very dramatically, in this episode and come to a very clear position in terms of what Jesus' strategy is.
 The hints along the road are that Jesus did call some people to follow him in a very specific way.
 There are three recorded incidents that we've already studied which describe this process.
 Let's quickly remember those before we move into what we're going to discuss today because it's all part of the same process.

 Jesus calling people to follow him started around the time of his baptism.
 He was down at a place called Bethany beyond the Jordan in the south, much further south than Galilee, where John the Baptist was operating.
 Jesus was in that area for a period of time before and after his baptism, and some of John's followers, or disciples, who really believed he was a prophet from God, became interested in Jesus, got into conversation with him and transferred their allegiance to Jesus.
 The ones that are described to us are described in John 1: Simon Peter and Andrew (the fishermen from Capernaum), Phillip and a man who John calls Nathanael (but he's also known as Bartholomew in the other Gospels) and an anonymous person, another disciple (who John, the writer, doesn't identify but who most people believe to be John himself, John the Apostle).
 Simon Peter, Andrew, Philip, Nathanael (or Bartholomew) and John - that's five who we know were called into a discipleship relationship with Jesus, called to follow him.
 However, this is before the ministry in Galilee and there are two further incidents, which are a bit more specific than this.
 The five people involved in these two other incidents are called to follow Jesus, in a more literal sense of giving up their jobs and travelling with him - so that's more like a leadership training sort of discipleship.
 The first incident appeared in Luke 5 (which we discussed in an earlier episode) where the fishermen - Simon Peter and Andrew and James and John - were fishing.
 They'd been out fishing at night.
 They hadn't caught very much.
 They were washing their nets on the side of the lake when Jesus came by and asked Simon Peter if he could step into his boat and push it out from the shore just a few metres, so he could address the crowd more easily, and then he asked him to go out into the deep waters to take a catch of fish.
 If you read that episode, you'll remember how the story ended: there was a miraculous catch of fish, so great the nets began to break and the boat began to sink and Peter and Andrew had to call on James and John to help them get the fish ashore.
 Jesus used this to commission them and say, “Follow me and I'll send you out and make you fishers of men, you'll be fishing for men.”
 In other words, these four people (three of whom had already encountered Jesus at Bethany beyond the Jordan, according to John) were called into a form of what I would call leadership discipleship.
 They left their nets; they left their jobs; they left their livelihoods at that very time and probably that very day; and they travelled with Jesus as he was going around Galilee.